altfatterz/test-startup-time/README.md

 mvn clean package dockerfile:build
 ```

 4. Run it first using the Docker environment from `minikube`.

-Turns out to be a bit slower compared to the docker environment from `Docker for Mac`
+It turns out to be a bit slower compared to the docker environment from `Docker for Mac`

 ```bash
 docker run -p 8080:8080 altfatterz/test-startup-time